alexxsxnchez/BrickBreaker/README.md

 # BrickBreaker
-Brickbreaker game made using Energia on a Tive board for SE 101 culminating project
+Brickbreaker game made using Energia on a Tiva board for SE 101 culminating project